BrooksErica/BrookssErica.github.io/_pages/about.md

+“The other tabs represent work / analyses that I have completed.
+Please check them out!”

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.